nathancarter/weblurch/doc/lean-example/tutorial-4.md

 correctly, so that it validates.

-The type is connected to the term in the manner introduced in [the previous part of this tutoria](tutorial-3.md).
+The type is connected to the term in the manner introduced in [the previous part of this tutorial](tutorial-3.md).
 But the body is also connected in the same way, as shown here.

 <p align=center><img src='tut-4-ss-body-structure.png' width='50%'/></p>

 ## Creating the Structure

-To create a body group, use the blue bracket button highlighted in the toolbar below (third button of those labeled "Mark Lean code in your document").
+To create a body group, use the blue bracket button in the toolbar below (third button of those labeled "Mark Lean code in your document").

 <p align=center><img src='tut-1-ss-buttons.png' width='50%'/></p>